It’s never too late and you’re never too old to have a little fun by thinking outside the box.

 Ann Patchett is a favorite author to many of us.
 She writes the kind of book you don’t want to put down but at the same time you don’t want it to end.
 “State of Wonder” may start a little slow for some of your tastes, but before you know it you will find yourself deeply intrigued by the story and the adventure that unfolds.

-Click below to enjoy Holly’s insight.
+Click below to be inspired.